Gauss963/LoveWave-Solver/README.md

-Here is a README.md file for your project:

 # Love Wave Simulation

 This project implements a Love wave simulation using C++.
 It consists of multiple source files for wave modeling and utility functions.